 Beyond this one simple example that does not do the path element justice, take a look at the MDN path tutorial.

-The order in which elements are drawn is the order in which they appear in the element:See output in new page.
+The order in which elements are drawn is the order in which they appear:See output in new page.

 This is annoying and error-prone.
-Instead, we can encode that transformation directly, using SVG’s grouping node g, and its transform attribute:See output in new page.
+Instead, we could encode that transformation directly, using SVG’s transform attribute:See output in new page.

 The main problem with these transformations, is that they apply to everything:See output in new page.